johnpapa/react-book-repo/redux/add-redux-to-react.md

   </div>
 );
 ```

-As you can see above the are relying fully on input wether that input is pure data to be rendered or functions to be invoked.
+As you can see above the components are relying fully on input wether that input is pure data to be rendered or functions to be invoked.

-Next up let's define the a *container* component, the component that sits on data and behavior:
+Next up let's define a _container_ component, the component that sits on data and behavior:

 ```js
 class ContainerComponent extends React.Component {